NOAA-OWP/hydrofabric/README.md

 ### Overview

-There are three types of network refactoring needed to meet the broad needs of `ngen`, `PRMS`, `inland hydraulics`, and `FIM.`
+There are three major types of network refactoring needed to meet a broad set of needs:

-1. One based on a flowline length criteria
+1. One based on a flowline length criteria (routing)
-2. One that aims for a uniform catchment size
+2. One that aims for a uniform catchment size (rainfall-runoff)
 3. A POI version that forces things down to a set critical locations (PRMS).

 `hydrofabric` is a set of packages that work in harmony to meet these needs.
-The package is designed to make it easy to install and load core packages in a single command.
+The package is designed to make it easy to install and load core packages across users and organizations in a single command.

 ## Installation